There are hundreds of fig varieties

 The French Sugar has a luscious sweet amber flesh with a honeyed flavour that makes it very popular to eat fresh and in dishes.

 French Sugar - fruits from mid-February to end of March

 The San Piero variety, also referred to as the Black Genoa, is common in Italy, Southern France and Spain, and in the 1900s it was introduced into California.
 It has a medium to large sized fruit with an oblong shaped neck.

 San Piero - fruits from mid March to mid April

 The Adriatic originates from central Italy and became established across Europe in the warm climates.
 It is a medium sized fruit.
-It has a greenish skin It fruits mid to late in the season about April - May.
+It has a greenish skin with the most juicy strawberry favour.
+It fruits mid to late in the season about April - May.